sarahdmatthews/IDS6938-SimulationTechniques/Homework2/Readme.md

 Sarah Matthews

-# Introduction
-A Discrete-event Model simulates a complex system as an ordered sequence of well-defined events.
-Mathematically Discrete-event models use Markov Processes, Queuing systems, events, probability / statistics, and random variables.
-The purpose of this assignment is to learn the mathematical foundations, how to program these models, and how to simulate them.
-The assignment is due Tuesday, March 28, 2017 at 11:59 P.M.

-Major parts for the Assignment
-You can think of the assignment broken up to 4 major parts:
-* Empirical Tests of Randomness
-* Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations)
-* Discrete Event Simulation - Queue Simulation
-* Composing a final report

-The goal of this assignment is to become familiar with the concepts in the second third of the class.
-You will be expected to compose a *final report* which demonstrates your understanding on the material in each section of the assignment.
-Be visual! - Pictures say a thousand words so you do not have to.
-Show off your different configurations and really explore the assignment.

 # Assignment
 ##Part 0 - Getting Started
 Read the assignment.
 Sync your fork with the [main IDS6938 repository](https://github.com/hepcatjk/IDS6938-SimulationTechniques).
 Use CMake to create project files for the Homework 2 assignment (*Hint: and Discrete Lecture folders*).
 Set your *startup project* to the correct project.
 Test building and executing the homework 2 project.
 Look over and understand the framework and find the functions you need to edit for the assignment.

 ##Part 1: Empirical Tests of Randomness (20 pts).